ROCm/omniperf/src/docs/analysis.md

 │ 2.1.28  │ Instr Fetch Latency       │ 21.729248046875       │ Cycles           │                    │                        │
 ╘═════════╧═══════════════════════════╧═══════════════════════╧══════════════════╧════════════════════╧════════════════════════╛
 ```
-> **Note:** Some cells may be blank indicating a missing/unavailible hardware counter or NULL value
+> **Note:** Some cells may be blank indicating a missing/unavailable hardware counter or NULL value

-3. Quick optimization iterations and profiling with customized metrics.
+3. Optimizatize application, iterate, and re-profile to inspect performance changes.
 4. Redo a comprehensive analysis with Omniperf CLI at any milestone or at the end.

 ### Demo